4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/hashSet/openAddressing/README.md

 We could simply look into every bucket in the sequence, but that will result in `remove` and `contains` having an O(n) runtime complexity, defeating the purpose of hashing.

-TLDR: There is a need to differentiate between deleted elements, and `nulls` to ensure operations on the Set have an O( 1) time complexity.
+TLDR: There is a need to differentiate between deleted elements, and `nulls` to ensure operations on the Set have an O(1) time complexity.

 ## Probing Strategies

+For Open-Addressing, the hash function differs from that of Chaining, in that the number of collisions encountered when inserting the key into the Hash Set is taken into account into determining the hash value.

+In the following probe strategies, the hash function typically looks like a variation of:
+<div style="text-align: center;"><code>h(k, i) = (h'(k) + i) mod m</code></div>

+`h'(k)` would be the equivalent of a typical hash function used in a HashSet that resolves collisions by Chaining, while an additional parameter `i` indicates the number of collisions so far.

+Take Linear Probing with a step size of 1 as an example.
+Given an element `k` hashed to bucket 1 initially, such that:
+<div style="text-align: center;"><code>h(k, 0) = 1</code></div>

+then, if there was already an element in bucket 1 resulting in a collision, then the next bucket index is determined by:
+<div style="text-align: center;"><code>h(k, 1) = 1 + 1 = 2</code></div>

 ### Linear Probing